jamiefolsom/arbotopia/_drafts/full-circle.md

 The pattering of this species is identical to the more Common Baltimore Oriole, but it is chestnut colored rather than orange

-Amazingly we didn't see or hear either species; good evidence that they are finished breeding and now nesting.
+Amazingly we didn't see or hear either species; good evidence that they are finished breeding and now nesting quietly.

-We viewed a number of the nest boxes tht are placed on Peters Hill but the occupants never showed themselves.
+We viewed a number of the nest boxes that are placed on Peters Hill but the occupants never showed themselves.
 Eastern Bluebirds are currently nesting in one of them; here's an image of the nest taken a few days earlier:

 ![](/images/IMG_4558.jpg)